21st Century Learning in Schools – A Case Study of New Technology High School in Napa, CA

 Project-Based Learning is often confused with projects, which are short activities injected into traditional education to liven things as a culminating event for the unit.
 Real Project-Based Learning, by contrast, is deep, complex, and rigorous.

-Many countries have had difficulties with Project-Based Learning in the past,
+Many countries have had difficulties with Project-Based Learning in the

-learning takes place.
+that essential learning takes place.
 In

 How do students at New Tech High learn and master collaboration skills, a key 21st century Skill?
 For all projects, students work in project teams, with one student taking on the role of project manager.
 The project team develops a contract outlining the scope of work for each student member.
 Projects culminate with team reports and presentations.
 After the completion of the project, each member of the team evaluates their peers through a peer collaboration rubric.

 At New Tech all teams have taken on a rule that if a students slacks they can be voted off the team.
 The penalty is that the student must then do the whole project by themselves.